 The Committee utilizes a balanced approach for delivering base salary, short-term incentive and deferred pay with our compensation program.
 The annual (short-term) incentive compensation component rewards all officers and staff for the achievement of the annual strategic business goals.
-The deferred compensation component is provided to certain officers, including the Named Executive Officers, for maintaining the value of our members' capital stock above a minimum threshold over a three-year period.
+The deferred compensation component is payable to certain officers, including the Named Executive Officers, after a three-year deferral period if the value of our members' capital stock is maintained above a minimum threshold over the period.
 The Committee has not established or assigned specific percentages to each element of the compensation program.
 Instead, the Committee strives to create a program that generally delivers a total compensation opportunity, i.e., base salary, annual and deferred incentive compensation and other benefits (including a retirement plan), to each executive officer that, when target performance goals are met, is at or near the median of the other FHLBanks and is generally consistent with the market check.
 However, individual elements of compensation as well as total compensation for individual executives may vary from the median due to an executive's tenure, experience and responsibilities.